 The Harbour is designated a ‘Site of Special Scientific Interest’ in recognition of its significance as a habitat for wildlife.
 The Harbour’s European importance is confirmed by its status as a ‘Special Protection Area’ and it is designated a ‘wetland of international importance’ under the Ramsar Convention.
-The Harbour has an area of saltmarsh as well as other important habitats such as sand dunes, vegetated shingle, and saline lagoons.
-The saltmarsh and inter-tidal mud provide feeding grounds for wintering and migratory waterfowl and the Island’s only RSPB site edges onto the Harbour.
+There is an area of saltmarsh as well as other important habitats such as sand dunes, vegetated shingle, and saline lagoons, the saltmarsh and intertidal mud providing feeding grounds for wintering and migratory waterfowl, and the Island’s only RSPB site edges onto the Harbour.

-Bembridge is a large, picturesque and sheltered harbour with beautiful beaches and, although the entrance is tidally restricted, once inside its shelter a warm welcome awaits visiting yachts whatever the weather.
-It has the two villages of Bembridge and St. Helens surrounding it, and the small town of Brading is a few miles away.
+Bembridge is a large, picturesque, sheltered harbour with beautiful beaches, and although the entrance is tidally restricted, once inside its shelter a warm welcome awaits visitors whatever the weather.
+It’s flanked by the villages of Bembridge and St Helens, home to a variety of pubs, cafes, and eateries offering the best Island produce.

-The entrance is due south of Portsmouth Harbour entrance and is marked by a tide gauge topped with a yellow cross.
-As you pass the tide gauge you will see the village of Seaview to starboard and the St Helens Fort to port.
-Vessels should leave the tide gauge to their port side on the approach and this will line them up with the channel markers which are in pairs, the first pair being buoys 1 and 2 which are lit at night - all other buoys are marked with reflective tape.
+The entrance is due south of Portsmouth Harbour and is marked by a tide gauge topped with a yellow cross.
+As you pass the tide gauge the village of Seaview will be to starboard and St Helens Fort to port.
+Vessels should leave the tide gauge to port on their approach which will line them up with pairs of channel markers - the first pair being buoys 1 and 2 which are lit - all other buoys are marked with reflective tape.
 On passing buoys 6a and 7a you will be running parallel to the shore with the Harbour entrance appearing in the distance.
-On big Spring tides beware the current which can be strong through into the Harbour.
+On big Spring tides beware of a strong current through into the Harbour.